cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - For two byte arrays `x` and `y`, write `x || y` to denote their concatenation.
 - We assume that all numbers are stored in big-endian orientation.

-- All algorithm descriptions are written in a Python-like pseudocode.
+All algorithm descriptions are written in a Python-like pseudocode.
 We use the `ABORT()` function for presentation clarity to denote the process of terminating the algorithm or returning an error accordingly.
+We also use the `CT_EQUAL(a, b)` function to represent constant-time byte-wise equality between byte arrays `a` and `b`.
+This function returns a boolean `true` if `a` and `b` are equal, and `false` otherwise.

 # OPRF Protocol {#protocol}